bcgov/bcdg/docs/use-github-in-bcgov/bc-government-organizations-in-github.md

 ### `bcgov`

-The `bcgov` organization contains all public code repositories that hold open-source code or public documents for all B.C. government teams working on the platform, including Platform Services.
+The `bcgov` organization contains public repositories that hold open-source code or public documents developed by B.C. government teams.
 This organization is **public**.

-* Most product teams working in the BC Gov Private Cloud PaaS OpenShift platform should use this organization.
+* Product teams working in the BC Gov Private Cloud PaaS OpenShift platform should use this organization unless they are given permission to work in [`bcgov-c`](#bcgov-c).
-* Any member of the `bcgov` organization can create repositories and any existing member can [invite other users](https://just-ask.developer.gov.bc.ca/) to join the organization.
+* Any member of the `bcgov` organization can create repositories.
+* Existing members of the `bcgov` organization can invite new users to join the organization using the [Just Ask! tool](https://just-ask.developer.gov.bc.ca/). (***Users cannot request membership to `bcgov` for themselves***)

 ### `bcgov-c`

 The `bcgov-c` organization stores temporary (up to 12 months), private repositories with closed-source code and private documents.
 Closed-source projects must be moved to the `bcgov` organization at the end of the 12 months.
 This repository is **private**.

 * Use this repository if you need a temporary location for code while you collect approvals to make the code public.
 You must commit to making the code public in the future in order to use this repository.
-* Only the Platform Services team can create repositories in this organization.
-You can ask them to create a repository by [submitting a request to Platform Services Team](%WORDPRESS_BASE_URL%/private-cloud/support-and-community/devops-requests-in-the-bc-gov-private-cloud-paas/#request-a-new-github-user-access-for-bcgovc-private-org-or-to-create-a-private-repository/).
+* Only the Developer Experience team can create repositories in this organization.
+You can request a repository by [submitting a request](https://github.com/BCDevOps/devops-requests/issues/new?assignees=MonicaG%2C+oomIRL&labels=github-repo%2C+pending&projects=&template=github_repo_request.md&title=).

 Your product team can only have a **permanent**, private repository in `bcgov-c` if it is a GitOps repository with ArgoCD manifests.
 We strongly discourage creating permanent, private repositories in this organization.